guildedts/guide/guide/getting-started/setting-up-a-bot.md

 ## Creating a bot

-To create a **Guilded bot**, Go into the setting of the server you want to create a bot in, then go to the `Bots` tab.
+To create a **Guilded Bot**, Go into the setting of the server you want to create a bot in, then go to the `Bots` tab.
 After that click the `Create a bot` button.

 ![Bots page](/bots-page.jpg)